FL33TW00D/embed-bench/readme.md

-# rt-bench
+# embed-bench

-`rt-bench` contains benchmark code to compare the following ML frameworks:
+`embed-bench` contains benchmark code to compare the following ML frameworks:

 - ggml
 - ggml on gpu